-The Del Mar Fairgrounds will be packed next month as the 2019 San Diego County Fair brings an “Oz-some” world inspired by L. Frank Baum’s classic tale, “The Wonderful Wizard of Oz.”
+The Del Mar Fairgrounds will be packed as the 2019 San Diego County Fair brings an “Oz-some” world inspired by L. Frank Baum’s classic tale, “The Wonderful Wizard of Oz.”

-Opening Day of the San Diego County Fair will be Friday, May 31 and the key number this year is 27.
+Opening Day of the San Diego County Fair was May 31 and the key number this year is 27.

 There will be 27 days of corn dogs, cotton candy and lemonade along with 27 nights of entertainment.